Cost to Build a Garden Wall

 Efflorescence Test

 High-quality bricks should not contain any soluble salts.
 If they are present, they can cause the brick to decay and form a dusty white coating.
-To test for the presence of soluble salts, the brick is placed in water for 24 hours then allowed to dry.
+To test for the presence of soluble salts, the brick is placed in water for 24 hours and then allowed to dry.
 If there are no white or grey deposits on the surface of the brick, it is good to use.

 What Are the Benefits of a Garden Brick Wall?